ERP Database - The Unofficial ERP Knowledge Base

 Planning Process Overview in SAP

-Multiple forecasting models and strategies can help you in making the best choice.
-Models are selected by the system using the built-in intelligence, while continuing mySAP ERP checks the durability of the model.
+Multiple forecasting models and strategies can help you in have a good planning process.
+Models are selected by the system using the built-in intelligence while continuing mySAP ERP checks the durability of the model.
 You can include the effects of events, such as marketing promotions and seasonal influences, with Forecasts.
 You can even override individual values of previous demands and Forecasts.
-Full integration within mySAP ERP makes periodic easier to forecast possible with ease.
+Full integration with mySAP ERP makes periodic easier to forecast possible with ease.
 You can break down forecast demands from planning level of individual products.
 Rough-cut capacity planning level planning provides a reality check of resource bottlenecks.
 Forecasts are easily transferred to Demand Management and Master Production Scheduling (MPS), where they may be offset by incoming sales orders.
 You can also add unexpected demands anytime.

 Sales and Operations Planning